 - support for Laravel based CMS (e.g. vanilla Laravel, October, etc)

 - support for Symfony based CMS (e.g. Bolt, PageKit, etc)

 - support or integration for Cloudflare alternatives (DNS, CDNs, etc)

 - support for WordPress Multisite

 We are constantly re-considering the Must-Use plugins that we include with SlickStack, and the features of those plugins (LittleBizzy develops all of them, so we have complete control).
-For example, after 6+ years, Automattic has finally agreed to index the
+For example, after 6+ years of requests, Automattic finally agreed to index the

-wp_options autoload table by default in WordPress Core, meaning that fairly soon we should be able to remove the Index Autoload plugin from our list of included MU plugins.
+wp_options autoload column by default in WordPress Core, meaning that we were recently able to remove Index Autoload from our list of included MU plugins.

 For all our free plugins hosted on GitHub, we plan to eventually add support for Composer, NPM, and WP-CLI (when appropriate).

 All this said, we welcome your feedback.
 If you are idling on our homepage and GitHub repos without offering any feedback, you are really not helping anyone.
-Please get involved in our Spectrum Chat if you’d be willing to offer your opinions and ideas.
+Please get involved in our free chat rooms if you’d be willing to offer your opinions and ideas.
 Thanks!